natanlao/unclaimed-property/README.md

 ```

 Alternatively, if you have enough RAM (about half of the size of the CSV), you
-can try building the SQLite database entirely in memory:
+can build the SQLite database entirely in memory:

 ```
 sqlite3 ':memory:' < unclaimed.sql